fshaikh/FileHandler/README.md

   1. Proper formatting
   2. Proper indentation
   3. Code coloring

-It will basically make the user feel as if he/she is reading the code in his favoutire IDE.
+It will basically make the user feel as if he/she is reading the code in his favourite IDE.